cosmos72/schemesh/doc/lineedit/lineedit.md

 ##### (linectx-load-history!)
 `(linectx-load-history! lctx)` loads history from file.
 Returns `#t` if successful, otherwise returns `#f`.

+##### (linectx-parser-name)
+`(linectx-parser-name lctx)` returns a symbol representing the current syntax parser, usually one of `'shell` `'scheme` `'r6rs`

+Note that more parsers can be defined, either by the user or by future versions.

+##### (linectx-parser-name-set!)
+`(linectx-parser-name-set! lctx name)` changes the current syntax parser.

+This function is effective only if called from a key binding, i.e. from a procedure installed with `(linectx-keytable-insert! ...)` because the REPL overwrites it before waiting for the next lines to evaluate.

+Name must be a symbol among the currently enable parsers, usually one of `'shell` `'scheme` `'r6rs`

+Note that more parsers can be defined, either by the user or by future versions, and that it's possible to create a `linectx` object with **fewer** enabled parsers.

 ##### (linectx-save-history)
 `(linectx-save-history lctx)` saves history to file.
 Returns `#t` if successful, otherwise returns `#f`.